lsst-sqre/sqr-000/index.rst

 Extensions to reStructuredText
 ------------------------------

-DM authors need a richer reStructuredText language to for technical writing.
+DM authors need a richer reStructuredText language for technical writing.
-One request is to implement a bibliographies of the same quality as are possible with LaTeX and natbib.
+One request is to implement citations and bibliographies of the same quality as are possible with LaTeX and natbib.
 We can achieve this by developing Sphinx extensions within the documenteer_ package.
 Development work done here will also benefit DM's software documentation.